dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/FAQ_AND_TROUBLESHOOTING_GUIDE.md

 ### What does this Lambda function actually do?

-The Lambda Execution Engine acts as a translator between Amazon Alexa and your Home Assistant installation.
+The Lambda Execution Engine is a general-purpose Lambda optimization framework providing services like gateway routing, lazy loading, caching, circuit breaker protection, logging, and metrics.
+The Home Assistant Extension is one extension built on this framework.
+When loaded, it acts as a translator between Amazon Alexa and your Home Assistant installation, using the Engine's services to implement this functionality efficiently.

 When you speak a command to Alexa, your voice travels to Amazon's servers.
 Amazon processes your speech and determines you are asking a skill to do something.
 Amazon then sends a structured request to your Lambda function.
-Your Lambda function interprets this request, translates it into the appropriate Home Assistant API calls, sends those calls to your Home Assistant instance, receives the response, and sends a formatted reply back to Amazon.
+Your Lambda function interprets this request through the Home Assistant Extension, which translates it into the appropriate Home Assistant API calls, sends those calls to your Home Assistant instance, receives the response, and sends a formatted reply back to Amazon.
 Amazon then tells Alexa what to say to you.

 This process happens in milliseconds.
 The Lambda function handles the complexity of understanding different types of Alexa requests, managing authentication with Home Assistant, retrying failed requests, caching information for performance, and formatting responses that Alexa can understand.
 You benefit from this without needing to write any code yourself.

+### What is the difference between the Engine and the Home Assistant Extension?

+The Lambda Execution Engine is a complete, standalone framework that provides optimized services for building Lambda functions.
+It implements the Single Universal Gateway Architecture where all operations flow through one entry point.
+It provides lazy loading to minimize memory usage, caching to reduce external API calls, circuit breaker protection to handle service failures gracefully, comprehensive logging, and performance metrics collection.
+The Engine can run entirely by itself without any extensions.

+The Home Assistant Extension is self-contained code that uses the Engine's services to provide Home Assistant integration.
+The extension implements device discovery, state queries, and device control by calling the Engine's gateway, using the Engine's HTTP client for API communication, leveraging the Engine's caching for performance, and relying on the Engine's circuit breaker for reliability.
+The extension depends on the Engine, but the Engine does not depend on the extension.

+This architecture allows you to build other extensions using the same Engine services.
+You could create a Google Assistant extension, a SmartThings extension, or extensions for entirely different purposes, all benefiting from the Engine's optimizations.

 ### How much does this cost to run?